Hooksett & Allenstown Rail Trails, NH

 Hooksett Riverwalk is a pleasant park on the banks of the Merrimack River that's best suited for a nice stroll.
 In addition to river views, interpretative signs add to the interest - describing the brickmaking industry that was present here, producing many of the bricks that were used to build Manchester's mill buildings among others.

-Only a short part of the original rail alignment can be traversed at this park.
-It can be traced from the abutments that cross the river South of the park, past the courthouse and dog park to where the track bed was used as the park entrance.
-After the path jogs it leaves the old rail alignment, which is identifiable as a long thin strip of trees and bushes.
-When the park's stone-dust paths end you can continue along grassy meadowland parallel to the rail route, but there's not much of interest up here.
-Things may change however, as this section of former railroad line may be key to connect up the proposed Granite State Rail Trail.
+Only sections of the original rail alignment can be traversed at this park.
+Its route can be traced from the abutments that cross the river south of the park, past the courthouse and dog park to where the track bed is used as the park entrance.
+Shortly after entering the park heading north, the trail jogs away from the railroad bed and later crosses it and follows adjacent to it where the old route is identifiable as a long thin strip of trees and bushes.

 Tangents:

-• Public Maps at AllTrails: Heads Pond, Riverwalk
+• AllTrails Public: Heads Pond, Riverwalk

 • TrailLink Map: Heads Pond